amadeus4dev/developer-guides/docs/resources/flights.md

 #### Search for destinations for a specific duration of stay

-For example let's say a traveler wants to spend 6 days in a city but doesn't have a strong preference for the destination.
-With the Flight Inspiration API we can recommend to the traveler the cheapest destinations based on the duration time.
+For example, let's say a traveler wants to spend six days in a city but doesn't have a strong preference for the destination.
+With the Flight Inspiration API we can recommend the traveler the cheapest destinations based on the stay duration.

-This can be done by using the parameter `viewBy` which returns flight destinations by `DATE`, `DESTINATION`, `DURATION`, `WEEK`, or `COUNTRY`.
-In our scenario we need to pass the value `DURATION` to the parameter `viewBy`, like the example below.
-Also, as input we give a duration of 6 days and origin Miami and that the departure date will be between the 1st and 3rd of September 2021.
+This can be done using the parameter `viewBy` which returns flight destinations by `DATE`, `DESTINATION`, `DURATION`, `WEEK`, or `COUNTRY`.
+In our scenario we need to pass the value `DURATION` to the parameter `viewBy`, like in the example below.
+Also, as input we give a duration of six days and origin Miami.
+The departure date will be between the 1st and 3rd of September 2021.

 `GET https://test.api.amadeus.com/v1/shopping/flight-destinations?departureDate=2021-09-01,2021-09-03&duration=6&origin=MIA&viewBy=DURATION`